 In the City

 “Ma’am,” someone said over my shoulder.
-It was far enough away that I thought it might be directed towards someone else, so it quickly slipped out of my attention.
+It was far enough away that I thought it might be directed toward someone else, so it quickly slipped out of my attention.

 ‘Oh, crap.’
 I thought… the timing was the worst.
-I had just spent what I had to spend (except for the last two remaining items that I needed to make a presentation).
-I had left the previous store because I couldn’t find what I wanted in my budget… but now, at Office Depot, I had found a better selection and better prices, however, I had not yet determined what I was getting or the cost.
+I had just spent what I had to spend (except for the last two remaining items I needed to make a presentation).
+I had left the previous store because I couldn’t find what I wanted in my budget… but now, at Office Depot, I have found a better selection and better prices.
+However, I had not yet determined what I was getting or the cost.

-I made my purchases, and had a few dollars and change left.
+I made my purchases and had a few dollars and change left.
 I circled the parking lots, looking for the man that in my mind’s dialogue, I considered a friend.
 Finally, bent over the hood of a police car in a neighboring parking lot, I thought I’d found him.
-Large Navy blue tee shirt, his hair looked like it had more gray in it than I remembered, and was he wearing a beard?
+He wore a large Navy blue tee shirt, his hair looked like it had more gray in it than I remembered, and was he wearing a beard?
 I realized that I had stumbled on another man who was actually having a worse day.
 I parked fairly close and got out of the car.